bpuig/laravel-subby/docs/models/plan-subscription-model.md

-The `recordFeatureUsage` method accepts 3 parameters: the first one is the feature's tag, the second one is the quantity of uses to add (default is `1`), and the third one indicates if the addition should be incremental (default behavior), when disabled the usage will be override by the quantity provided.
+The `recordFeatureUsage` method accepts 3 parameters: the first one is the feature's tag, the second one is the quantity of uses to add (default is `1`), and the third one indicates if the addition should be incremental (default behavior), when disabled the usage will be overridden by the quantity provided.
 E.g.:

 ```php
 // Increment by 1